Purityj/2025-11-18-exercise1/README.md

 `git switch <name>`: This will switch to the created branch

 `git switch -c <name>`: Creates a new branch and switch to it

+- When you push the branch to github, it will automatically update the PR